lfelipe1501/DeployEC2AWSCli-DebianVersion/README.md

 At the moment the script creates a t2.micro instance of the free layer and uses the Official Ubuntu AMI ID to install an up-to-date and working debian system.

 This script creates a standard security group with the basic rules for web access with the ports:

-> 80
+* 80

-> 443
+* 443

-> and a custom SSH port that the user sets for security to avoid using the standard SSH port for security.
+* and a custom SSH port that the user sets for security.

-It also creates a floating IP so that the machine is always connected to a Fixed IP
+It also creates a floating IP so that the machine is always connected to a Fixed IP.

+All the resources assigned in this script are left with their own name that the script creates randomly.

+> *This script does not ask for the region to deploy the instance, it assumes that you already have this configured in your aws-cli environment or if you are using cloudshell, that you are in the region where you want to deploy the new server.*

 ## How to use